 Once you have met admissions requirements, and before the I-20 is issued, you must provide evidence of an ability to finance the complete degree program.
 Proof of financial support must be shown to cover tuition and living expenses for you and any family members who may accompany you.
 Sufficient funds for housing, schooling, and transportation must be shown.
+These cost estimates are listed in the I-20 request form, which will be provided to international students upon successful admission.
 In addition, it is strongly encouraged that students budget for the purchase of a health insurance plan to cover the student and all dependents during your program.
 Healthcare in the United States can be prohibitively expensive.
 For more information on healthcare, please refer to the "Health Insurance Benefit" section of this catalog.
 Additional counseling on health insurance will be provided during International Student Orientation.